Municipal Solid Waste (MSW) to Energy Generation

 Conclusion

-The problem of the improper waste disposal method and a growing population has a significant role to play in the increased waste generation.
-Hence, these techniques of waste to energy generation are important and should be applied so that along with solving the problem of waste disposal, the generation of energy with it can be used for other applications like steam generation, heat generation, which will reduce the burden on the conventional fossil fuels which are depleting with time.
+The problem of improper waste disposal methods and a growing population have a significant role to play in the increased waste generation.
+Hence, these techniques of waste-to-energy generation are important and should be applied so that along with solving the problem of waste disposal, the generation of energy with it can be used for other applications like steam generation, and heat generation, which will reduce the burden on the conventional fossil fuels which are depleting with time.

 CONNECT With